hamzahik/wakanda-paas-doc/Cloud_extension.rst

 Clone
 *****

-The clone feature allows you to share your application with your collaborators or to enjoy a high mobility by cloning your remote application no matter where you are.
+The clone feature allows you to share your application with your collaborators or to enjoy a high level of mobility by cloning your remote application no matter where you are.
 You can perform a clone operation by clicking on the clone feature

 .. image:: images/22_clone_selection.png